chess3official/chess3-whitepaper/community/how-to-mint-guide.md

 - Approve transactions you don't understand
 - Keep large amounts on exchanges
 - Use public WiFi for transactions
+- Mint from unofficial sites or links

 ---

 ## Common Questions

-**Q: When is the mint?**
+**Q: Where do I mint?**
-A: Mint date will be announced on Twitter and Discord.
-Follow @CHESSALIENZ for updates.
+A: On Magic Eden using the official collection page.
+Collection address: `F7w5sWcchWpCP7TznnSqZFRzreP9PW4gU19eZ4QkKj78`

-**Q: What if I miss the mint?**
+**Q: What if the collection is sold out?**
 A: You can purchase on secondary markets like Magic Eden after mint.

 **Q: Can I mint more than 10?**
-A: No, maximum 10 per wallet to ensure fair distribution.
+A: Maximum 10 per transaction, but you can do multiple transactions.

 **Q: What happens if I send SOL to the wrong address?**
 A: Transactions are irreversible.
 Always double-check addresses.